Business Integrated Governance - Introduction

-There are a number of key elements to a BIG model.
+There are a number of components to a BIG model.

 Once clear, we can understand / define the Governance Framework and how each Governance Node fundamentally should operate.
 From there, we can review / clarify / update the Operating Models behind the governance needs and indicate Business Support and Assurance implications.

 We are not prescriptive about delivery methods or tools used, except in regard to ensuring that the data for governance emerges at the right time with the right quality from them.
 This means we can run a portfolio that contains programmes, projects, products, workstreams, and service levels - each of which may have different tools and internal processes.